Let’s discuss the downsides of New York’s No-Fault Law.

 Even if the other driver was drunk or texting when the accident happened, you can only file a personal injury claim in New York after a car crash if your injuries are severe.

-It simply doesn’t matter how bad the accident was or how bad the conduct of the other driver was, if your injuries don’t meet the no-fault threshold you’re not going to be able to make a claim for pain suffering or other kinds of losses.
+It simply doesn’t matter how bad the accident was or how bad the conduct of the other driver was, if your injuries don’t meet the no-fault threshold you’re not going to be able to claim for pain suffering, or other kinds of losses.

 No-fault insurance can be great for getting your medical bills paid and replacing lost income quickly, but it does nothing to make you whole for all the different ways that you’ve suffered as a result of a motor vehicle crash.

 Only people whose car crash injuries meet the no-fault threshold have the right to make an insurance claim or a civil lawsuit for pain and suffering and other losses.
 And that’s the case regardless of how bad the accident was or how bad the conduct of the other driver was.